wiicode/cybersecurity-framework/bronze-controls/effective-steps-to-cyber-exercise-creation.md

 title: Effective steps to cyber exercise creation
 description: The following tips can help organisations create their own cyber incident response exercises.
 published: true
-date: 2021-06-02T22:04:00.095Z
+date: 2021-06-02T22:05:11.397Z
 tags: bronze, bronze-controls, validation
 editor: markdown
 dateCreated: 2021-05-29T20:12:11.745Z
 ---

-This guidance is for organisations looking to create their own cyber incident response exercises.
-It's written for IT staff, cyber risk management, and business continuity teams in small to medium sized organisations.
+> This guidance is for organizations looking to create their own cyber incident response exercises.
+It's written for IT staff, cyber risk management, and business continuity teams in small to medium sized organizations.
 We've broken this guidance down into 9 manageable steps to ensure key elements are not overlooked.

-If you're new to cyber exercising, or looking for off-the-shelf, generic exercises, please refer to the [*NCSC*’s free Exercise in a Box online tool](https://exerciseinabox.service.ncsc.gov.uk/), which contains materials for setting up, planning, delivery, and post-exercise activity.

----
+{.is-info}

 ## Why conduct cyber incident exercises?

-Organisations need to be able to detect and respond quickly and effectively to a cyber incident to reduce the financial, operational and *reputational* harm it can cause.
+Organizations need to be able to detect and respond quickly and effectively to a cyber incident to reduce the financial, operational and *reputation* harm it can cause.
 Having effective cyber security and robust incident response plans and procedures in place is therefore crucial, as is the team's ability to follow them.

-Cyber incident exercising helps organisations to establish how resilient they are to cyber attack, and practice their response in a safe environment.
-Exercising also helps create a culture of learning within an *organisation*, and provides an opportunity for relevant teams and individuals to maximise their effectiveness during an incident.
+Cyber incident exercising helps organizations to establish how resilient they are to cyber attack, and practice their response in a safe environment.
+Exercising also helps create a culture of learning within an *organization*, and provides an opportunity for relevant teams and individuals to maximise their effectiveness during an incident.

-Creating **bespoke** exercises allows you to tailor these to reflect **your** ***organisation*****'s** values, and the unique challenges, constraints, and threats you face.
+Creating **bespoke** exercises allows you to tailor these to reflect **your** ***organization***'s values, and the unique challenges, constraints, and threats you face.

 **Note**: You should **not** use exercising to create your response plans; these should be in place already.
 If you don't yet have response plans, use workshops and consultations to help create them.

----

 ## Step 1: Be clear on what you want to exercise, and why

 Having clear objectives set from the start will ensure your approach remains focused.
 Consider conducting a risk analysis to identify the most critical parts of the business, and use the exercising to test this first.
 It is also important to make sure the teams being exercised have clear plans that inform how they should react to a cyber incident and that they understand.
 You will need well-defined response plans in place before you exercise; without these you have nothing to test.
-For more information on response plans, please refer to the [*NCSC*’s Small Business Guide: Response & Recovery](https://www.ncsc.gov.uk/collection/small-business-guidance--response-and-recovery/step-1-prepare-for-incidents).
+For more information on response plans, please refer to the [*BCSF*’s Small Business Guide: Response & Recovery](/collection/small-business-guidance--response-and-recovery/step-1-prepare-for-incidents).

 **Tips**

 -   The cyber risks you decide to exercise should be based not only on the **potential harm** they can cause, but also on the **likelihood** of them materialising.
--   Linking your exercise to your greatest cyber risks will significantly increase your chances of [securing senior endorsement](https://www.ncsc.gov.uk/guidance/effective-steps-to-cyber-exercise-creation#section_3).
+-   Linking your exercise to your greatest cyber risks will significantly increase your chances of [securing senior endorsement](/guidance/effective-steps-to-cyber-exercise-creation#section_3).
 -   Establishing a name for your exercise will help your colleagues differentiate it from any real-life events, therefore avoiding unnecessary confusion and creating a reference point for lessons flowing from it.

----

 ## Step 2: Secure senior level endorsement

 Management will want to know the rationale for conducting an exercise.
-Having strong buy-in from within your *organisation* will not only increase participation in an exercise, but also ensure any resulting recommendations can be more easily put in place.
+Having strong buy-in from within your *organization* will not only increase participation in an exercise, but also ensure any resulting recommendations can be more easily put in place.

 Ensure those tasked with securing senior level endorsement have the skills necessary to communicate effectively at management level, and that they can clearly link the exercising activity to business and operational risks.
 They should explain: